geomat0101/mediamgr/python/README.md

 * run the example in mediamgr/python/examples

 ## Install the local project in editable mode
-* `pip -e .`  while in the directory containing this README
+* `pip install -e .`  while in the directory containing this README

 The output of `pip list` should look something like this:
 ```